 Cres didn’t fight it.
 There was a limit she would not, could not pass, without a chaperone, as he situated her behind a tree, giving him a commanding view of the path up to them, and command of Laraina.
 He resumed kissing her, slowly and gently wooing her fear and reluctance from her, his desire for her becoming more hotly ardent, fired by her gripping him tightly to her.

 He languidly kissed down the front of her dress, over modestly covered bosom, bending knee to kneel before her, before gazing back up to see if she were still following were he was leading, before slipping a hand past her dress’ weighty hem and many petticoats.
 She didn’t stop his journey, as he felt past the outer side of her high-laced boot, past full calf and delicate knee, and past the outer top of her long, silk stocking; to touch hot, bare flesh.
-He still held her gaze with his own, as his inquisitive probe moved to the inside.
-She immediately closed her legs, against intrusion.
-Cres loved her perplexed, innocent look, at the realization of successfully and unexpectedly capturing him, in that vulnerable position, which was as much reward as punishment.
+He still held her gaze with his own, feeling the tension in her, as his inquisitive probe moved to the inside.
+She immediately closed her thighs, against intrusion.
+Cres loved her perplexed, innocent look, at the realization of successfully and unexpectedly capturing him, in that vulnerable position, which was as much reward as punishment for him.

 She shook her head “no”; he removed his wayward appendage, dropped her skirttail, but remained kneeling before her.